Jharkhand: Congress alliance trailing in 4 seats out of 6 where Rahul and Priyanka Gandhi campaigned

 Ranchi

-At Ranchi, it’s the BJP candidate Chandreshwar Prasad Singh who is leading against the JMM-Congress alliance candidate Mahua Maji.
-As per latest ECI trends, the BJP’s lead extends beyond 10,600 votes.
+At Ranchi, it’s the BJP candidate Chandreshwar Prasad Singh who has won.

 Rajmahal